JamesGable/skifree.js/README.md

-# Skifree.js
+# Board4Free.js

+I just started work this 3/14/15 and I've not done a whole lot yet.
 This is a **work in progress** modification of the JavaScript port of the popular 1991 PC game [SkiFree](http://en.wikipedia.org/wiki/Skifree) by [Chris Pirih](http://ski.ihoc.net/).

-I just started work this 3/14/15 so I've not done a whole lot yet.

-[**Play this right now if you want to**](http://basicallydan.github.com/skifree.js) (opens a demo page).
+[**You can play skifree.js by Dan Hough here**](http://basicallydan.github.com/skifree.js) (opens a demo page).

 ## Features so far:
 * Being a snowboarder instead of a boring old skier.
-* Skiing down a never-ending skislope with randomly-generated trees which do not have transparent backgrounds
+* Skiing down a never-ending ski slope with randomly-generated trees which do not have transparent backgrounds
 * Collision detection with trees - and the appropriate reaction
 * Turning left and right
 * Stopping